ahof1704/VocalMat/README.md

 <p align="justify">VocalMat was developed and tested using MATLAB 2017a, 2017b, 2018a versions.
 We cannot guarantee that it will work in other versions of MATLAB.

 - What are the hardware requirements to run `VocalMat`?
 <p align="justify">The duration of the audio files that can you use in VocalMat is limited to the amount of RAM that you have in your computer.
 We estimate around 1GB of RAM for every minute of recording using one minute segments.
 For a 10 minute recording, you should have at least 10GB of RAM available.
-If you wish to use longer segments (for faster performance), RAM usage will be higher.
+RAM usage will vary depending on your MATLAB version and computer, these numbers are just estimates.

 ## License
 <div>